 Colorado Rockies vs. Los Angeles Dodgers

-The Colorado Rockies and the Los Angeles Dodgers meet for game three of their weekend series in Colorado with the series tied at a game each.
-The Rockies are -155 favorites over the Dodgers with an over/under run total set at 10.
+The Colorado Rockies look to make it three wins in a row against the Los Angeles Dodgers.
+The Rockies are -150 favorites over the Dodgers with an over/under run total set at 8.5 runs.